Select the poster title to display its abstract.

-In the talk we’ll describe our experiences in using Agile methodologies, the software topology and the delivery toolkit we've chosen to help us on this journey (Atlassian, GitLab, VSCode, etc.).
-We'll also talk about our ideas on how to manage a large project such as this, and how we've performed so far through the requirements and design phases.
+On the poster we’ll describe our experiences in using Agile methodologies, the software topology and the delivery toolkit we’ve chosen to help us on this journey (Atlassian, GitLab, VSCode, etc.).
+We’ll also discuss our ideas on how to manage a large project such as this, and how we’ve performed so far through the requirements and design phases.

 Developing Software for the Statistical Genetics Research Community

 Technology is quickly advancing to gather human DNA data, as well as other biological data, providing an ever increasing amount of data.
 This brings new opportunities to discover relationships between genetics, biological functions, human characteristics and disease, which may lead to other applications such as drug development.
 The amount of data can be enormous and very rich in structure thus requiring new statistical analysis methods and software to exploit the data as much as possible.
 This requires collaboration between statisticians and software engineers.
 The statistician must understand the practicalities of analysing the data, such as processing speed, memory requirements and data anomalies.
 The software engineer must understand the statistical tests and how to implement them correctly as well as identifying issues and suggesting adaptions to the statistical methods where necessary.
 I present a summary of the software I have developed taking on the roles of both statistician and software engineer.
 All the software is freely available and open source and it is aimed at researchers wishing to analysis their genetic data who may not be experts in statistics, genetics or software development.